 Next is the Hospital de Sant Pau, a campus-style hospital development that was quite revolutionary for its time.
 Again, it has gorgeous colourful tiles and mosaics, beautiful windows and interiors, and plenty of natural light.
 Interestingly, the service corridors are buried underground which allows the hospital to operate without disturbing patients.
 The hospital was so well designed, it remained active until 2006!

-Antoni Gaudí is often considered the most famous artist of Catalan Modernism.
-But despite being best known for the Sagrada Familia cathedral, many of his other works grace the fabric of Barcelona.
+Antoni Gaudí is considered the most famous artist of Catalan Modernism.
+Gaudí is best known for the Sagrada Familia cathedral, but Barcelona is dotted with many of his other incredible works.
 Casa Batlló, Casa Milá, and Casa Vicens are a trio of gorgeous apartment buildings, all with a unique design element.
 Park Güell is a large parkland area with some beautiful Catalan Modernist features.

 But Sagrada Familia still remains the highlight of any trip to Barcelona!
 The World Heritage listing actually only covers the immense Nativity facade and the crypt, which Gaudi personally designed.
 The beautiful interior and the impressive Passion facade aren’t actually on the World Heritage list!
 But the overall concept for the building is still Gaudi’s, and when the spires finally top out (current estimation: 2025), I can easily see the World Heritage listing expanded to include the full building.

 Although there’s only two World Heritage Sites shown here, both sites cover multiple buildings.
 You can easily spend multiple days in Barcelona and Catalunya marvelling at the gorgeous archicture.
 Sights like the ones listed above have made Barcelona into one of the world’s most visited cities.